rneeshk/Automation-test-store/README.md

 - **Cypress**: For end-to-end automation testing.
 - **Page Object Model**: For organized and reusable code structure.
 - **JavaScript**: Primary Language for Cypress
+- **Chai Assertions**: A behavior-driven testing library for making assertions in Cypress tests.
+- **Mocha**: A test framework used to structure tests and run them within Cypress.
 - **Google Docs & Sheets**: For documentation and reporting.
 - **Mind Mapping Tools**: For strategic visualization of test plans and cases.